camilovelezr/aithena/jobs/get-openalex/README.md

 get-openalex includes a FastAPI server that provides a web API for querying OpenAlex data.
 This allows you to create a service that other applications can use to search and retrieve OpenAlex works.

-> ℹ️ **NOTE**: The API server can optionally store fetched data in a PostgreSQL database.
-This is an optional feature and is not required for basic functionality.
+> ℹ️ **NOTE**: The API server can store fetched data in a PostgreSQL database if configured.

 ### Running the API Server